 A Phase 1 clinical trial in healthy volunteers commenced in February 2019 and reported in April 2020.
 The Phase 1 trial demonstrated a well-tolerated drug that effectively inhibits all enzymes in the lysyl oxidase family that are involved in fibrosis.
 Long term toxicity studies were completed clearing the way for 6-month phase 2 studies in several cancers with the opportunity to demonstrate disease modifying efficacy.

 In mid 2020 the US Food and Drug Administration granted orphan-drug designation for the pan-LOX inhibitor PXS-5505 for the treatment of myelofibrosis.
 In August the FDA completed a safety review of the company’s Investigational New Drug (IND) application PXS-5505 and gave Pharmaxis permission to proceed with a phase 1c/2 clinical trial for the treatment of myelofibrosis in adults.
+Read the media release.

 Access Pharmaxis Publications and Posters on LOX inhibitors